IQSS/ondemand-loop/docs/guide/content/user_guide/index.md

      - Next to the Explore widget, a **folder icon** opens the **Repository Activity** window, giving you quick access to datasets you’ve recently explored.
 5. Use the application bar to create your first project — it becomes the active project automatically so you can immediately begin adding downloads.

-!!! info "Welcome Message"
+!!! info "Home Page Welcome Message"

-    The first time you open the application — or if no projects exist yet — a **welcome message** appears.
+    When you open the application on the **Home** page, a **welcome message** appears.
 It provides basic instructions and a direct link back to this **Guide**.

+!!! warning "Beta Notice:"

+    *OnDemand Loop* is currently in **Beta**.
+You may encounter bugs, incomplete features, workflow changes without backward compatibility, and minor UI/UX inconsistencies.
+If issues arise after an update, use **Help → Reset** to restore the application before reporting problems.
+We welcome [feedback and bug reports](https://github.com/IQSS/ondemand-loop/issues) to help us improve!

+    Selecting **Help → Reset** restarts your Per User NGINX (PUN).
+All Passenger applications running on the PUN — including Loop, the Open OnDemand Dashboard, and the File Browser — are terminated and will cold-start the next time you open them.
+The applications persist their state on disk, so you may lose only in-memory caches and experience a brief startup delay when they relaunch.
+This reset flow is temporary and intended only for the Beta period.